hellobytecodes/MediaHacker/README.md

 # MediaHacker
 A tool for testing and penetrating photos, videos, and music on Android phones.

+# Note
+This tool is only for Android phones.

 # Description
 📌 After running this tool, it asks you for the bot token and chat ID of an Iranian messenger called bale, which you must enter, and then it creates a fully encrypted malicious file for you, which you must give to the victim so that after running it, the victim can perform the operation you want.